n15g/spring-boot-gae/README.md

-# Spring Data GCP
+# Spring Boot Google App Engine

-Support for Google Cloud Platform's Datastore via Objectify and the full-text search service running in an AppEngine standard environment.
+Spring Boot support for Google App Engine Datastore via Objectify and the full-text search API.

 ## Requirements

 * Java 8+
+* Appengine Standard Java 8+
 * Gradle 4+ (if you don't want to use the wrapper)
-* Appengine Standard Java 8+

 This library has been designed to work with the new Java8 Appengine Standard Environment.
 It will not work when deployed to the Java 7 standard environment.